splunk/kafka-connect-splunk/README.md

 ### SASL/PLAIN
 > Warning: You should not run SASL/Plain in produciton without SSL.
 See [Confluent's documentation](https://docs.confluent.io/current/kafka/sasl.html#use-of-sasl-plain-in-production) for details.

+This section documents how to configure Kafka Connect If your Kafka Cluster is secured using [SASL/PLAIN](http://kafka.apache.org/documentation/#security_sasl_plain).

-[Secure your cluster according to the documentation](http://kafka.apache.org/documentation/#security_sasl_plain).
-Once secured, configure the Kafka Connect worker and consumer settings to use SASL/PLAIN in **config/connect-distributed.properties**
+Configure the Kafka Connect worker and consumer settings to use SASL/PLAIN in **config/connect-distributed.properties**

 ```
 # Worker security are located at the top level